Prepared for life

 - Successfully complete the Graduation Project

-- Achieve PDE standards as measured by the Keystones, New Standards or approved Local Assessment
+- Achieve PDE standards as measured by the state of Pennsylvania

-A career-focused experience convinces students that what they do at City High impacts their future.
-So, we work with various businesses, professionals and organizations in the community to offer students a 13-week internship to explore a potential career.
-This requirement allows them to get a taste of the real work environment.
-But before they go out into the business world, we arm them with business orientation skills, like time-management, collaboration and an overall professional work ethic.
+At City Charter High School, every student gets to try out a career, with a business professional as their mentor.
+A career-focused experience shows students that what they do at City High impacts their future.
+We work with various businesses, professionals, and organizations in the community to offer every student a 13-week mentored internship to explore a potential career.
+This requirement allows them to get a taste of the real work environment and get first-hand exposure before committing to a career direction.

 Literature - May of 10th grade